tuck1s/sparkpost-traffic-gen/INSTALLING.md

 */10 * * * * cd sparkpost-traffic-gen; bash tg.sh
 ```

-Monitor your web page, and optionally monitor the logfile.
+Monitor your web page, and the logfile.
 If SparkPost returns errors, these are displayed.
-For example, you might see the following:
+For example, you might see the following, if your account
+limit is reached:
 ```
 Opened connection to https://api.eu.sparkpost.com Sending to 6 recipients